openresty/lua-nginx-module/README.markdown

 The `value` argument inserted can be Lua booleans, numbers, strings, or `nil`.
 Their value type will also be stored into the dictionary and the same data type can be retrieved later via the [get](http://wiki.nginx.org/HttpLuaModule#ngx.shared.DICT.get) method.

 The optional `exptime` argument specifies expiration time (in seconds) for the inserted key-value pair.
 The time resolution is `0.001` seconds.
 If the `exptime` takes the value `0` (which is the default), then the item will never be expired.

+The optional `flags` argument specifies a user flags value associated with the entry to be stored.
+It can also be retrieved later with the value.
+The user flags is stored as an unsigned 32-bit integer internally.
+Defaults to `0`.
+The user flags argument was first introduced in the `v0.5.0rc2` release.

 When it fails to allocate memory for the current key-value item, then `set` will try removing existing items in the storage according to the Least-Recently Used (LRU) algorithm.
 Note that, LRU takes priority over expiration time here.
 If up to tens of existing items have been removed and the storage left is still insufficient (either due to the total capacity limit specified by [lua_shared_dict](http://wiki.nginx.org/HttpLuaModule#lua_shared_dict) or memory segmentation), then the `err` return value will be `no memory` and `success` will be `false`.